CRCHUM-CITADEL/clover/generators/external/ctabgan/README.md

 data_preparation.py
 transformer.py

+## License
+WAITING FOR CONFIRMATION FROM RESEARCHER

 Minimal changes were made to these files.

+## Changes

 ### 1. ctabgan_synthesizer.py

-- The path of import for DataTransformer and ImageTransformer was adjusted to fit our directories.
+The path of import for DataTransformer and ImageTransformer was adjusted to fit our directories.

 ### 2. data_preparation.py

-- The argument "test_ratio" was removed from the script.
+The argument "test_ratio" was removed from the script.
 This argument was used to split the data into train and test sets.
 However, the test set was not kept or used later on.
 Only the train set was.
 It also could